JJNod88/jjn-pp2-tbc/README.md

 <details> <summary>Responsiveness Tests for ux</summary>
 Using Google Developer Tool

-* 1250px
+* 1280px
     * Addiitonal padding for the Title div, h1
-    * Additional padding top on game and score area, improved spacing
+    * Additional padding top on game and score area, improved spacing, reduced padding top for footer
 * 900px
     * Rules div gets a reduced margin so that it stays aligned
 * 750px
     * h1 title increases its distance from the header with a padding-top
     * Reduce font size for the rules, results and score divs
-    * Increses the Score Divs so that the wording stays aligned and clean
+    * Increases the Score Divs spacing so that the wording stays aligned and clean
+    * Increases in padding-top for spacing
 * 600px
     * h1 title increases its distance from the header with a padding-top
     * Score area has its margins reduces for content alignment, reduced font size and padding added to increase distance with results section